MarieAugerMethe/InformedHSA/README.md

 3. Keywords to use: contains a list of keywords to use from some of the columns (to help consistency).

+## Simulations

+The simulations do not require data.
+However, as some code sections take hours to run, we have saved the results in .csv files.
+The files are:
+ - `sim.rsf.sc1_20251112.csv`
+ - `sim.rsf.sc2_20251112.csv`
+ - `sim.rsf.sc3_20251112.csv`
+ - `sim.ssf.sc1_20251112.csv`
+ - `sim.ssf.sc2_20251112.csv`

+These files are not stand alone files.
+They are meant to be loaded in the simulation code and all of the columns are detailed in the code itself.

 # Code

+## Literature review

 The code to reproduce the figures of the literature review is available in `0_review.Rmd`.
 A compiled version is also available in `0_review.html`.

+## Simulations

+The code to reproduce simulations and the associated figures is available in two sets of files.
+The first set of files are for